Musique

 (USA)

-"His album is a good example of the excellent imagination
+"His album is a good example of the excellent imagination of

-of Serge Blenner.
-His music is characterized by a great diversity
+Serge Blenner.
+His music is characterized by a great diversity of

-of ideas and emotions.
-From the precise instant of the beginning
+ideas and emotions.
+From the precise instant of the beginning of

-and complex, yet at the same time they are easy to listen to".
+at the same time they are easy to listen to".

 Edgar Kogler, Amazing